 Many nurses today enter the profession with a BSN.
 However, for working RNs who started their career with an associate degree or diploma, returning to school to earn a BSN can feel like a juggling act.
 Luckily, an online RN to BSN program can help nursing professionals advance their careers affordably and with flexibility.

-For instance, Nevada State College’s RN to BSN online program offers nurses the flexibility to fit coursework into their busy schedules.
+For instance, Nevada State University’s RN to BSN online program offers nurses the flexibility to fit coursework into their busy schedules.
 Not only can earning a BSN prepare graduates with the knowledge and skills to improve patient outcomes, but it can also provide more job opportunities and higher earning potential.

 Why Do More Employers Prefer RNs With a BSN?